Field Methods in Ethnomusicology (Fall 2017)

 Science and technology underlying fieldwork recording

-Equipment and tools for recording, editing, and analysis
+Equipment and tools for recording, editing, and analysis (hardware and software)

 Score notation software